kijanawoodard/Blog/src/Blog.Web/Content/posts/avoiding-negative-branching-tests.markdown

 ﻿I try to avoid ! tests in “if” blocks if there is a clearer way to express the idea in positive manner.
-Thanks to Larry M for turning me on to this concept.
+Thanks to Larry McNutt for turning me on to this concept.

 In my post on [extension methods], I had a string extension called HasValue.
 What’s the use of this?